alexwlchan/alexwlchan.net/src/_drafts/attribution-gets-axed.md

 How many of us have used an image from the Internet because it showed up in a search, without a second thought for its creator?
 When Google Images says "images may be subject to copyright", how many of us have really thought about what that means?

-Finding the original creator is hard.
+Finding the original creator is hard, sometimes impossible.
 The Internet is full of shadows: copies of things that went offline years ago.
-But I think it's worth the effort -- both for the original artist and ourselves.
+But when I succeed, it feels worth the effort -- both for the original artist and myself.

-When I read a book or watch a TV show, the credits guide me to more work by artists I've come to appreciate.
+When I read a book or watch a TV show, the credits guide me to the artists, and I can appreciate both them and the rest of their work.
 I wish the Internet was more like that.
-I wisht he platforms we rely on put more emphasis on credit and attribution, and the people behind art.
+I wish the platforms we rely on put more emphasis on credit and attribution, and the people behind art.

-We all lose something when art becomes just another piece of disposable content.
-The next time an image catches your eye, take a moment.
-Who made this?
-What does it mean?
-What's their story?